 We are working closely with the Inns who are making contingency plans for Call ceremonies this autumn in light of the COVID restrictions likely to be in place in November.
 The BSB has issued a waiver enabling pupils to start the non-practising period of pupillage before being Called provided their pupillage provider is content for them to do so.

 Yes, though their buildings are closed.
 See the Inns’ websites.

 Yes, the Inns are still processing admissions.
 See the Inns’ websites.

 Yes, the award of scholarships is unaffected though the selection process may be amended.
 Your Inn may allow awards made in 2020 to be deferred if course dates change.

 What will happen about Qualifying Sessions?

 The Inns have begun to deliver some of their Qualifying Sessions remotely.
 See the Inns’ websites for details of what is available.

 I was supposed to start pupillage in autumn 2020.
 If I haven’t finished the BPTC will I still be able to start pupillage?

 The requirement to complete vocational training and be Called to the Bar will remain in order to commence the practising period of pupillage.
-Although the current lockdown may affect the number of pupillages which can be offered, we hope that as many as possible will remain available.
+On 8 September, we published a report on the impact of Covid-19 on pupillage which you can read more about here.

 FAQs for Bar training students intending to commence new Bar training courses in autumn 2020